Regression Discontinuity Designs Under Interference: Identification

 \subsection{Identification of Boundary Average Causal Effects}

-Due to the lack of overlap (Property 1), at the boundary between two effective treatment regions $\Frontier$, all units are either observed under effective treatment $(d,g)$ or $(d’,g’)$.
-Therefore, at least one of the two conditional expectations in the definition of causal estimands in Eq. \eqref{eq:boundaryeffects}, which requires some form of extrapolation.
-Following the RDD literature \citep{imblem,wong}, we assume that units near the boundary, and thus having similar own and neighbor scores, also have similar potential outcomes on average.
+Due to the lack of overlap (Property 1), at the boundary between two effective treatment regions $\Frontier$, all units are either observed under effective treatment $(d,g)$ or $(d',g')$.
+Therefore, at least one of the two conditional expectations in the definition of causal estimands in Eq. \eqref{def:boundeff}, which requires some form of extrapolation.
+Following the RDD literature \citep{imblem}, we assume that units near the boundary, and thus having similar own and neighbor scores, also have similar potential outcomes on average.
 This idea is formalized by a continuity assumption on $\CE{Y_i(d,g)}{(X_i, \pscore) = \ppoint}$ for all $(d,g)$, which allows to use observation just on one side of the boundary to estimate the unobserved average potential outcomes.
+A key limitation of this continuity-based identification is that it can only identify local causal estimands, i.e., conditional on the individual and neighbors’ scores lying on the boundary.
+This locality is a feature of RDDs, which rely on discontinuities in treatment assignment and cannot identify broader effects without stronger assumptions beyond continuity.

 We now formalize our identification result.
 Let us first introduce the following notation, which we adapt from \cite{zajonc}.
 Let $l(p,q)$ be the Euclidean distance between two generic points $p$ and $q$.
 Define the minimum distance of a point $\ppoint \in \scorespace$ from the effective treatment boundary $\Frontier$ as $l_{d,g|d',g'}^{min}(x_i, \bm{x}_{\smallN_i}) = \min_{\Frontier} l\big(\ppoint, (\bar{x}_i, \bar{\bm{x}}_{\smallN_i})\big)$, and let